Actions of highly eccentric orbits: Orbits in a flattened potential

-Fig.~\ref{fig:StackSoSL02} is the surface of section for the same potential and energy as Fig.~\ref{fig:StackSoS} but $J_\phi=0.02$ -- for comparison, the circular angular momentum at the plot's energy is $\Lc=0.633$.
-Now the bounding orange curve $J_z=0$ does not cross the $v_R$ axis but plunges almost vertically very close to the axis, as do sections of four of the black curves within it.
-The smaller curves in Fig.~\ref{fig:StackSoSL02} don't have near-vertical left-hand sections.
 The red curve of Fig.~\ref{fig:StackSoSFreq} shows the corresponding variation of the frequency ratio, which differs from that when $J_\phi=0$ mainly in the disappearance of the cusp at $J_z=\Jcrit$.
 In particular, the red curve divides into falling and rising segments either side of $\Jcrit$, so the distinction between box and loop orbits has not been lost by introducing non-zero $J_\phi$ even though the appearance of the SoS has changed qualitatively between Figs.~\ref{fig:StackSoS} and \ref{fig:StackSoSL02}.
 The green and blue curves show the frequency ratios when $J_\phi=0.1$ and $0.2$, respectively.
 The curve for $J_\phi=0.1$ slopes upwards on the extreme right, while when $J_\phi=0.2$ the upward-sloping section is on the point of vanishing.

-Physically orbits with infinitesimal $J_\phi$ differ infinitesimally from orbits with vanishing $J_\phi$ notwithstanding the qualitative change in the SoS between Figs.~\ref{fig:StackSoS} and \ref{fig:StackSoSL02}: when $J_\phi=0$ the orbit repeatedly cuts the $z$ axis, while when $J_\phi=\epsilon$ it passes the axis at $y\simeq\epsilon/v_x$; when $J_\phi\ne0$ the orbit is not confined to the $xz$ plane but moves a bit further from his plane with each near-miss of the axis.
+Physically orbits with infinitesimal $J_\phi$ differ infinitesimally from orbits with vanishing $J_\phi$ notwithstanding the qualitative change in the SoS between Figs.~\ref{fig:StackSoS} and \ref{fig:StackSoSL02}: when $J_\phi=0$ the orbit repeatedly cuts the $z$ axis, while when $J_\phi=\epsilon$ it passes the axis at $y\simeq\epsilon/v_x$; when $J_\phi\ne0$ the orbit is not confined to the $xz$ plane but moves a bit further from this plane with each near-miss of the axis.
 Whereas with $J_\phi=0$, the sign of $v_R$ instantaneously changes at $x=0$, with $J_\phi\ne0$ the reversal of $v_R$ occurs continuously over the small range in $x$ at which $R=\sqrt{x^2+y^2}$ is not dominated by $x$.
 Hence it is natural that the distinction between box and loop orbits, which is evident at $J_\phi=0$, is also significant when $J_\phi$ is non-zero but small.

 Fig.~\ref{fig:StackSoShigherE} shows analogues of Figs.~\ref{fig:StackSoS} and \ref{fig:StackSoSFreq} at a higher energy, $E=\Phi(0)/4$.
 The curves extend to larger $J_z$ because more energy is available, but $\Jcrit$, which lies at the minimum of the black curve, has not increased so much, with the consequence that the right-hand segments of the curves, associated with loop orbits, have grown in importance relative to the left-hand segments, which are associated with box orbits.
 As $J_\phi$ increases, the minimum becomes less sharp but moves very little horizontally.
 The largest possible value of $J_z$ decreases as $J_\phi$ increases because $J_\phi$ is being varied at constant energy and it ties up energy that cannot be invested in $J_z$.
 It follows that the value of $J_z$ at the minimum is a decreasing function of $J_\phi$.